ku6ryo/SnowRoom/README.md

 This repo includes SnowRoom's Unity project and Blender project.
-This is uploaded to STYLY for Vision Pro.
+The contet has been uploaded to STYLY for Vision Pro.

 ![thumbnail](./Thumbnail.png)